-Because finances are critical to the sustained success of your company, here are five easy ways to simplify your finances so you can focus on what you do best – grow your business.
+As a small business owner, you know that finances are critical to the sustained success of your company.
+Here are five easy ways to simplify your finances so you can focus on what you do best – grow your business.

 Instead of letting receipts pile up on a corner of your desk, get a banker’s box and file folders for storing bills and other business papers.
 Organize the files by major categories – office supplies, transportation, entertainment and others – and clean out your wallet and briefcase at the end of each week so you don’t misplace any.
 This will make filing at tax time much easier.

-It is also a good idea to introduce yourself to the managers at your local branch, to learn more about the services offered by your bank.
-Even if you don’t need a line of credit, business loan or other financing now, it is helpful to get to know bank personnel in case you want to expand your business and need these services in the future.
+It’s also a good idea to introduce yourself to the managers at your local branch and learn more about the services offered by your bank.
+Even if you don’t need a line of credit, business loan or other financing now, it makes sense to get to know bank personnel in case you want to expand your business and need these services in the future.